eclipse-theia/theia/README.md

  - Provide support for multiple languages via the language and debug server protocols

 ## Roadmap
 A [`1.0 BETA`version of Theia](https://github.com/theia-ide/theia/milestone/3) is planned for December 6, 2017.
-The contributing parties are committed to deliver a framwork for building browser and desktop IDEs with the following features by then:
+The contributors have committed to deliver a framework for building browser and desktop IDEs with the following features by then:

  - Dynamic Extension System
  - Rich Text Editing incl.
-Language Server Protocol Support
+[Language Server Protocol](https://github.com/Microsoft/language-server-protocol) Support
  - Launching and Debugging Processes
  - Shell With Flexible Layouts and Side Panels
  - Electron & Browser Support